kaineer/config-assets/bin/python/test/README.md

  * Check that pyyaml works with yaml
  * Make available interpolation inside yaml
    * example: `"${char.bar}"` --> `"*"`, when data is `{ char: { bar: "*" } }`
+ * Decide format for:
+   * yaml for single template asset
+   * yaml for several templates parts asset
+   * yaml for repository
  * Make sure that there's a function (and maybe cli entry) to
    * Process single asset
    * Process single repository